-As a result of technology-fueled changes, two of the most significant trends that have shaped the modern workforce are flexible work and flexible seating.
+As a result of technology-fueled changes, two of the most significant trends that have shaped the modern workforce are flexible office seating and flexible work.
 Both are not only altering how people work, but they’re changing the way they think about work, too.

 So what exactly is the difference between the two?